Stored Procedure in SQL Server with Examples

 In SQL Server, you can create a stored procedure by using the CREATE PROCEDURE or CREATE PROC statement.
 Again, you can create a procedure with or without parameters.
 Please have a look at the below image for the Syntax of Stored Procedure.

 A stored procedure is very much similar to a function in C, C++ languages or a method in Java or C# languages.
 The procedure definitions contain two parts in it

 - Procedure header

 - Procedure body

-NOTE: We can also right-click on the procedure name in object explorer in SQL Server Management Studio and select “Execute Stored Procedure”.
+Note: Another way to execute a stored procedure is to right-click on the procedure name in object explorer and select “Execute Stored Procedure”.

 CREATE PROCEDURE spDisplayWelcome AS BEGIN PRINT 'WELCOME TO PROCEDURE in SQL Server' END